 Black Friday.
-A shopping event that has become one of the biggest in the world over the past few years.
+A shopping event that has become one of the biggest in the world over the past few years, offering up some of, if not the biggest savings across a whole range of products.
 So much so, that many of us don't even remember the origin of the holiday, just the fact that you're bound to come across a deal that aligns with your shopping needs.
+Which, if planned strategically, can put you in great stead ahead of the holiday gifting season!
 In light of this, we thought it would be useful to unpack the history of the monumental day, and take a look at the deals we've got our eyes on this year.

 What is Black Friday?

 Black Friday in its bare form is the Friday after Thanksgiving, when many brands and retailers (online and offline) offer large discounts on their stock.
 The shopping event originated in the US, and has garnered global attention over the years, meaning many countries participate in the sales event each year.

 Black Friday is celebrated the Friday after Thanksgiving, which is held on the fourth Thursday of November every year, meaning the date of Black Friday moves yearly according to the dates which align with Thanksgiving.
 This year, Black Friday will be held on Friday November 24, 2023.
 The nationwide sale has garnered so much traction over the years that sales often extend over Thanksgiving weekend, carrying over to the following Monday – where online sales ensue – which has been named Cyber Monday.

 While there is no official start time, some of the stores partaking in Black Friday open early in the morning in the US, some as early as midnight, or even at some time on Thanksgiving.
 Globally, the Black Friday sales often start online after midnight.
 However, we always recommend keeping an eye on your favourite brands, as some even set their sales live days before.